SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 to create a new instance of a particular type.
 Unlike Objective-C initializers, Swift initializers don't return a value.
-Their primary role is to ensure that new instances of a type are correctly initialized before they are used for the first time.
+Their primary role is to ensure that new instances of a type are correctly initialized before they're used for the first time.

 Instances of class types can also implement a :newTerm:`deinitializer`, which performs any custom cleanup just before an instance of that class is deallocated.